Symbian9/qmapshack-doc-wiki/AxGlossary.md

   (length, ascent, ...).

 **VRT Builder**
 : QMapShack tool for building VRT files from other data such as elevation data or raster maps.
+This tool calls the `gdalbuildvrt` tool of the GDAL package.

 **VRT**
 : The __VRT__ file format is a format used for describing virtual geospatial data composed from various